 - Do you actually need it?

-Unless you’ll have a explicit plan of how to use the money, don’t hurry in getting your hands on more cash.
-Before you accept it, make sure understand what will be the expected return on investment, and whether the cost is worth that ROI.
+Unless you’ll have an explicit plan of how to use the money, don’t hurry in getting your hands on more cash.
+Before you accept it, make sure to understand what will be the expected return on investment and whether the cost is worth that ROI.
 If you need some extra cash for your business, it’s better to secure a business line of credit, where you’ll only pay when you actually draw on the credit line.
 You can also get business credit cards to help build your business credit.

 - Has earlier financing influenced your business growth?

 Successful repayment of a loan helps in improving business credit scores.
 This not only assists in your fundability, but also aid in improving your odds of getting a loan at better rates and terms in the future.
 You should also evaluate how financing had impacted your business when you first borrowed it with bad credit.
 Making timely loan payments and infill will help improve your chances of securing desirable financing opportunities in the future.